shreytheshreyas/tp/docs/UserGuide.md

 ```

 ### Editing a task name: `edit`
-Updates an existing task name with the new name
+Updates an existing task name with the new name.

 Format: `edit t/TASK_INDEX n/NEW_TASK_NAME`